k2view-academy/K2View-Academy/articles/26_fabric_security_iam/15_user_IAM_SAML_Okta_setup.md

      <table><tbody><tr>    <td>    <img src="images/15_okta6_setup_config.png">    </td></tr></tbody></table>

-#### Collect the IDP properties to be set at Fabric configuration
+#### Collect the IDP properties to be set at the Fabric configuration

 9. At the "**Sign On**" tab, click on "View Setup Instructions".

    <table><tbody><tr>    <td width="700pxl">    <img src="images/15_okta8.png">    </td></tr></tbody></table>

-10. A new browser tab will open with the information that should be copied to Fabric configuration (IDP URL and IDP issuer/entity ID) and the certificate key to be uploaded into Fabric, for signing the authentication requests.
+10. A new browser tab will open with the information that should be copied to the Fabric configuration (IDP URL and IDP issuer/entity ID) and the certificate key to be uploaded into Fabric, for signing the authentication requests.

    <table><tbody><tr>    <td width="700pxl">    <img src="images/15_okta9.jpg">    </td></tr></tbody></table>